Bridging Earth and Space: A Survey on HAPS for Non-Terrestrial Networks: HAPS Comparison with Terrestrial Networks and Other NTN Nodes

 \subsection{Comparison with LEO Satellites}

 \ac{LEO} satellites provide essential global coverage, particularly in remote and oceanic regions.
 However, their high operational altitudes (500 to 2,000 kilometers) result in increased signal attenuation and latency.
-Moreover, their large coverage areas imply that the bandwidth is shared among numerous \acp{UE}, leading to lower per-\ac{UE} data rates.
+Moreover, their large coverage areas imply that the available bandwidth is shared among a large number of \acp{UE}, leading to reduced per-\ac{UE} data rates.

+These system-level limitations are further supported by recent research.
+In \ac{LEO} systems, downlink opportunities, contact windows, and ground-station coordination dominate end-to-end latency, according to work on distributed downlink architectures and constellation-scale traffic scheduling~\cite{vasisht2021l2d2}.
+Direct-to-cell designs~\cite{liu2024democratizing} highlight fundamental per-user capacity and resource-sharing limitations when large footprints serve massive user populations.
 These constraints make \ac{LEO} satellites less suited for high-bandwidth or latency-sensitive applications.
-In contrast, \ac{HAPS} are positioned closer to Earth, which significantly reduces latency and enables a better spatial reuse, resulting in an enhanced bandwidth availability per \ac{UE} and higher data rates.
-Additionally, \ac{HAPS} are more operationally flexible than \ac{LEO} satellites.
-While satellites require complex and costly launches, \ac{HAPS} can be repositioned and upgraded with minimal disruption, making them adaptable to evolving connectivity demands.
+In contrast, \ac{HAPS} are positioned significantly closer to Earth, which reduces latency and enables better spatial reuse, resulting in higher bandwidth availability per \ac{UE}.
+Additionally, \ac{HAPS} offer greater operational flexibility, as they can be repositioned and upgraded without the complexity and cost of satellite launches.